BJP Govt to Revamp Parliament, Secretariat, Central Vista in Delhi by 2020

-New Delhi: The BJP government has framed a mega plan to re-develop Rashtrapati Bhavan, construct a new Parliament and a central secretariat and upgrade central vista in New Delhi by 2020, stated a report.
+New Delhi: The BJP government has framed a mega plan to re-develop Rashtrapati Bhavan, construct a new Parliament and a central secretariat and upgrade central vista in New Delhi, stated a report.
+The deadline fixed by the government to finish all the projects is by 2024.

 This revamp plan applies to buildings starting from the Rashtrapati Bhavan gate, the North and South Block to the India Gate and the surrounding ones located at an area of about four sq km.
 According to the new plan, either a new Parliament building will be constructed next to the existing one or the existing parliament will be modernised to meet future requirements of the government.
 Besides, a common central secretariat will be constructed to accommodate the official departments and the central vista will be upgraded to a tourist spot.